gnss-sdr/geniuss-place/_design-forces/02-availability.md

 The generation of testing inputs is as follows: fixing the number of visible satellites to one, the power level of the received signal is set such that the GNSS software receiver under test can identify the single GNSS satellite signal.
 The power level of the GNSS satellite signal is then decreased until the GNSS receiver loses tracking of the single satellite.
 This power level and the corresponding GNSS receiver reported $$ C/N_0 $$ should be collected as data.
 The received power level at the beginning of this scenario is $$ -130 $$ dBm, and it is decreased by $$ 1 $$ dB at $$ 60 $$-second intervals.

 Another possible receiver sensitivity test is to measure the power level and $$ C/N_0 $$ level at which 3D location fix is lost.
 This is a similar procedure as above but using eight visible satellites from the same constellation.
-The power level of the received signals are then decreased until the 3D location fix is lost.
+The power level of the received signals is then decreased until the 3D location fix is lost.
 Again, the power level and the corresponding GNSS software receiver under test reported $$ C/N_0 $$ are collected as data.

 |----------